 Add the chicken stock and cornstarch to the vegetables.

-Add the chicken back to the pan, along with the frozen peas and simmer until the chicken is just cooked.
+Cook until the sauce is thickened, then add the chicken back to the pan, along with the frozen peas and simmer until the chicken is just cooked.

-Finally, stir in the Greek yogurt and fresh chopped cilantro.
+Add the Greek yogurt and fresh chopped cilantro.

-Serve with basmati rice and enjoy.
+Serve over basmati rice and enjoy.